precice/tutorials/oscillator/README.md

 ![Schematic drawing of oscillator example](images/tutorials-oscillator-schematic-drawing.png)

 Note that this case applies a Schwarz-type coupling method and not (like most other tutorials in this repository) a Dirichlet-Neumann coupling.
 This results in a symmetric setup of the solvers.
-We will refer to the solver computing the trajectory of $m_1$ as `Mass-One` and to the solver computing the trajectory of $m_2$ as `Mass-Two`.
+We will refer to the solver computing the trajectory of $m_1$ as `Mass-Left` and to the solver computing the trajectory of $m_2$ as `Mass-Right`.
 For more information, please refer to [1].

 ## Available solvers